VelozUy/veloz/docs/PRD.md

 ## 🔐 Admin Panel (Custom CMS) ✅ PARTIALLY COMPLETED

+> **NOTE:** The admin interface is Spanish-only.
+All content management, editing, and UI are in Spanish.
+There are no language toggles or multi-language editing in the admin panel.
+All admin-facing forms and controls are for Spanish content only.

 - ✅ Route: `/admin` (protected by Firebase Auth)
 - ✅ Layout: sidebar navigation with pages:
   - ✅ Dashboard (main admin overview)